 Burns Night can be celebrated in a few different ways.
 If you have a Burns Supper event near you, it can be great fun to attend and participate in a meal and often a Ceilidh (traditional dancing).

 You could also treat it like a dinner party, inviting a few friends over for your own Burns Supper with all the ceremonial aspects too.

 If you’re not attending a full Burns Supper, then you can still make a delicious Scottish-themed meal and raise a toast to the Bard at least!

 What happens at a Burns Supper?

-While each Burns Supper will differ there are some common ceremonial and traditional aspects.
-At the very least a meal of Haggis is included, as well as reciting some of Burns works.
+While each Burns Supper will differ, some common ceremonial and traditional aspects are expected.
+At the very least, a meal of Haggis is included, as well as reciting some of Burns work.